Skip navigation

 • Position and level battery cells, anodes, or cathodes, using hoists or leveling jacks, or signal other workers to perform positioning and leveling.

-• Pour compounds into transformer-case terminal openings in order to seal out moisture.
+• Pour compounds into transformer-case terminal openings to seal out moisture.

 • Read service guides to find information needed to perform repairs.